ayuzur/cpond/README.md

 [youtube](https://www.youtube.com/watch?v=OaGTJ6GPloo)

 ## make

+_note while programming this I using using gcc_

 1. git clone
 2. ensure you have ncurses installed
 3. move into your local clone of the repo